bmatusiak/repairshopr-mobile-app/README.md

 8. Open "app/package.json" and fix __`"node-remote": "github-raw-relay.herokuapp.com",`__ to your cloud9ide subdomain (__`project-username.c9.io`__), as this will disable __`Access-Control-Allow-Origin`__ security for that domin
 9. Run "start.bat"

-if every thing is working then start coding.
+If every thing is working, Then start coding inside c9.io

 # Device Testing